Melaku Tesfa Tesema went from teaching to civil service to research. His interest has always been in inequality in

 The new members of the International Scientific Advisory Board (eSAB) had their first meeting Friday 6th December.

 A large international community lays the foundation of the new master program Assessment and Evaluation.
 On Thursday 16 August the program got kicked off.

 Today UiO:Life Science funds seven convergence environments – interdisciplinary research groups that address major challenges within the life sciences related to health and environment/sustainability.
 Now a new application round starts.
-The registration deadline for the digital meeting place and workshops is 22 August.
+The registration deadline for the digital meeting place and workshops was 22 August.